Gary Collins (actor): Personal life and death

-Collins was first married to Susan Peterson, with whom he had two children: Guy William and Melissa Collins.
+Collins was first married to Susan Peterson, with whom he had two children.
 They divorced.

 In 1967, Collins married Mary Ann Mobley, Miss America (1959).
-They had one child, a daughter, Mary Clancy Collins.
+They had one child, a daughter.
 They separated in 2010, but reconciled soon after.
 He moved to her home state of Mississippi to be with her in 2012 while she battled breast cancer.

 Collins died around 1:00 am on October 13, 2012, at Biloxi Regional Medical Center in Biloxi, Mississippi, of natural causes.

 Legal issues

 The final decade of Collins's life was marred by several run-ins with the law.
 In January 2008, Collins served four days in jail in Glendale, California, for his second DUI conviction.
 He was arrested a year later, on January 31, 2009, in Santa Barbara County, California, and pleaded no contest to driving a motor home while drunk.
 Collins was then sentenced to 120 days home detention, according to a Santa Barbara County Sheriff's Office spokesperson.
 His blood alcohol content was measured at 0.29, more than three times the legal limit.

-In November 2010, Collins was charged with a misdemeanor for leaving the scene of an accident in Jackson, Mississippi and fined $500.
+In November 2010, Collins was charged with a misdemeanor for leaving the scene of an accident in Jackson, Mississippi, and fined $500.
 On January 5, 2011, Collins was charged with defrauding an innkeeper, a felony, in Harrison County, Mississippi, for allegedly failing to pay his bill at Jazzeppi's Restaurant, according to a statement released by the Biloxi Police Department.
 Collins said the restaurant was taking too long to deliver his dinner, so he left and refused to pay the bill.
 The restaurant owner later said the arrest was due to a misunderstanding, and the charges against Collins were dropped.